Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Introduction

-DDF algorithms can be considered exact or approximate, depending on how they account for dependencies in the data shared between agents, to guarantee that every piece of data is counted not more than once.
-In exact methods, these dependencies are explicitly accounted for, either by pedigree-tracking, which can be cumbersome and impractical in large ad hoc networks \cite{martin_distributed_2005}, or by adding a \emph{channel filter} (CF), which requires enforcing a tree-structured communication topology \cite{grime_data_1994, chong_distributed_1983}.
-Approximate methods assume different levels of correlation between the communicating agents and fuse them in such a way that the common data is promised not to be double counted, thus ensuring conservativeness of the fused posterior.
-The most commonly used approximate method is covariance intersection (CI) \cite{julier_non-divergent_1997}, when agents share only the first two moments (mean and covariance) of their distributions, or the geometric mean density (GMD) for general pdfs fusion \cite{bailey_conservative_2012}.
-In CI, the fused result is a weighted average of the information vector and matrix describing the first and second moments of the underlying distributions, respectively, where the weight is optimized based on a predetermined cost function, e.g., determinant of the posterior fused covariance matrix.
-Both exact and approximate fusion methods usually assume that the distributions to be fused as well as the posterior distributions are homogeneous, i.e. describe the same full joint state random vector.
-However, these methods cannot be directly applied to heterogeneous fusion, where pdfs over overlapping parts of the full joint pdfs are fused.
+DDF algorithms can be considered exact or approximate, depending on how they account for dependencies in the data shared between agents in order to guarantee that every piece of data is counted only once.
+In exact methods, these dependencies are explicitly accounted for either by pedigree-tracking, which can be cumbersome and impractical in large ad hoc networks \cite{martin_distributed_2005}, or by adding a 'Channel Filter' (CF) \cite{grime_data_1994}.
+Approximate methods assume different levels of dependency between the communicating agents and fuse them in such a way that the common data is promised not to be double counted.
+This is a necessary condition to ensure conservativeness of the fused posterior pdf, where conservative means that the approximate posterior does not underestimate the uncertainty relative to the true pdf.
+The most commonly used approximate method is covariance intersection (CI) \cite{julier_non-divergent_1997}, where agents share only the first two moments (mean and covariance) of their underlying distributions (often representing fusion of estimates), or the geometric mean density (GMD) for general pdf fusion \cite{bailey_conservative_2012}.
+Critically, it is usually assumed in both exact and approximate fusion that the process takes place over homogeneous states, i.e. that all underlying posteriors describe the same full set of rvs.
+Thus, these methods cannot be directly applied to heterogeneous fusion, where pdfs with rvs from different overlapping parts of the full joint pdf are fused.
+This work's main insight is to understand how conditional independence properties of the problem can be leveraged and maintained in such cases to achieve correct and beneficial fusion at scale.